 The provision of adequate water supply and sewage facilities is an integral part of the proper planning and sustainable development of any area.
 Uisce Eireann provides water supply and wastewater services to Longford.
-In the interest of Public Health and Environmental Sustainability, Uisce Éireann will invest in infrastructure that facilitates well-planned social and economic growth that is based on principles of environmental sustainability.
-Public health and environmental compliance are prioritised.
-Capital investment is subject to the budgetary constraints of UÉ's Capital Investment Plan and therefore prioritised appropriately.
+In the interest of Public Health and Environmental Sustainability, Uisce Eireann Infrastructure capacity requirements and proposed connections to the Water and Wastewater Infrastructure will be subject to the constraints of the Uisce Eireann Capital Investment Programme.